opencomputeproject/Time-Appliance-Project/README.md

 # Detailed Architecture
 ## COTS Server
 ### Hardware
-* 2x PCIe Gen3.0/Gen4.0 slots
+In general any general purpose hardware can be used.
+We've tested and proved it working with the following spec:
+* HPE ProLiant DL380 Gen10
+  * CPU.
+Synchronization between multiple CPUs will add an extra offset.
+1 CPU is preferred
+  * RAM.
+At least 8 GiB of RAM.
+64 is preferred
+  * Riser.
+Default riser will work.
+2x PCIe: x8 and x16
 ### Software
-* Linux/*nix operating system
+* Linux operating system
-* [ocp_ptp driver](https://github.com/opencomputeproject/Time-Appliance-Project/tree/master/Time-Card/DRV) (included in Linux kernel 5.2 and higher)
+* [ocp_ptp driver](https://github.com/opencomputeproject/Time-Appliance-Project/tree/master/Time-Card/DRV) (included in Linux kernel 5.12 and higher)
 * For NTP server - Chrony/NTPd reading `/dev/ptpX` of the Time Card
 * For PTP server - ptp4u https://github.com/facebookincubator/ptp or ptp4l (Linuxptp) reading `/dev/ptpX` of the NIC
 * phc2sys to copy clock values between Time Card and the NIC